xlnwel/model-free-algorithms/algo/on_policy/readme.md

 Clipping target value helps.

-Masking out states, actions, and rewards after done helps.
-THe choice of masking really matters.
+gae advantage should work with a lower learning rate, but I do not spot that it outperforms norm advantage during my experiments.

-gae advantage should work with lower learning rate, but I do not spot that it outperforms norm advantage
+To my surprise, mask out states and rewards after the agent encounters a done does not improve performance